research-ag/sort/README.md

 ## Usage

-The library provides three sorting functions: `mergeSort`, `radixSort` and `bucketSort`.
+The library provides three sorting functions: `mergeSort`, `radixSort`, and `bucketSort`.
 For most use cases, `radixSort` is the recommended choice.

 ```motoko
 import Sort "mo:sort/Nat32Key";